-In this post, we’ll explain a few steps you can take to help employees avoid workplace flu and, yes, the coronavirus, too.
+In this post, we’ll outline a few tried-and-true tips to help employees avoid workplace flu.

 Support workplace flu safety with a remote work culture